11 Sept 2024

 Why are greater gliders Endangered?

-In addition to greater glider habitat destruction, like logging and land clearing, the catastrophic 2019-20 bushfires were a catalyst for their Endangered status.
+In addition to greater glider habitat destruction, like logging and deforestation, the catastrophic 2019-20 bushfires were a catalyst for their Endangered status.
 The natural disaster scorched nearly a third of their likely habitat, leaving the species perished or homeless and hungry in its wake.

 Categorising the greater glider as Endangered recognises the species is one step closer to extinction.
 “It must be a turning point,” warns Dr Kita Ashman, WWF-Australia Threatened Species and Climate Adaptation Ecologist.
 “Put simply, Australia will lose this species unless we strengthen laws to protect its homes and cease logging native forests.”